 The GDP for Mainland Norway, which excludes the largely petroleum-based offshore sector, shrank by 0.2 percent from a month earlier in January 2023, matching the market expectations and shifting from a downwardly revised 0.3 percent rise in the previous month.
 The latest figure was the first decline since July 2022, mainly dragged down by the wholesale & retail trade, due to sharp decline in car trade.
 On a yearly basis, the economy grew by 5.7 percent in January 2023, accelerating sharply from a 1 percent increase in the previous month. source: Statistics Norway

 Leading Economic Index in Norway averaged 0.15 percent from 2016 until 2023, reaching an all time high of 3.70 percent in June of 2020 and a record low of -7.10 percent in March of 2020.
 This page provides - Norway GDP Mainland 3-Month Average- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway GDP Growth Mainland MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Leading Economic Index in Norway is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Norway to stand at 0.40 in 12 months time.
-In the long-term, the Norway GDP Mainland 3-Month Average is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Leading Economic Index in Norway is expected to be -0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway GDP Growth Mainland MoM is projected to trend around 0.50 percent in 2024 and 0.40 percent in 2025, according to our econometric models.